Screenshot

 Background

 New Year’s Eve was approaching, and with the Omicron covid variant on the rise many of us didn’t want to risk partying.
-Lucily, reality404, Aldroid and Crypt organised an online streaming event called Silvester.
+Luckily reality404, Aldroid and Crypt organised an online streaming event called Silvester.
 This was an online demoparty with competitions, so I decided to make something but as I didn’t have much time executable graphics made sense.

 With the backdrop of 2 years of pandemic and lockdowns, having not seen friends in far too long and spending another New Years at home I wanted to do something with a positive message.
 And with vaccination it was looking hopeful that maybe in 2022 things might start getting back to normal… could this be the first green shoots of recovery?